flaneurette/Luxa/README.md

 3. filetype=JSON (or blank) will output JSON

    Example: https://localhost/CMS/API.php?filetype=csv&id=1
    will fetch the index.html in CSV format.
+(Note that HTMLentities are encoded.)

 # Uses
 It could be used with a JavaScript framework like VUE.js, React or UX.js, which also accepts JSON data objects: